B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic.md

 1. Check if commands follow all rules
 2. Apply the commands that are valid

-Both these requirements are met with service classes exposing not only a general method to do these steps, but all important helper methods that the methods are broken down into.
+Both these requirements are met with utility classes exposing not only a general method to do these steps, but all important helper methods that the methods are broken down into.
 This way, the server can perform all checks at once, whilst additional features can use individual rules and procedures.